DomainDrivenArchitecture/provs/README.md

 * A **Java Virtual machine** (JVM) is required.
 * Install `jarwrapper` (e.g. `sudo apt install jarwrapper`)
+* Then either download the binaries or build them yourself

+#### Download the binaries

-* Download the latest `provs-desktop.jar` from: https://gitlab.com/domaindrivenarchitecture/provs/-/releases
+* Download the latest `provs-desktop.jar`,`provs-server.jar` and/or `provs-syspec.jar` from: https://gitlab.com/domaindrivenarchitecture/provs/-/releases
+  * Preferably into `/usr/local/bin` or any other folder where executables can be found by the system
-* Make the jar-file executable by `chmod +x provs-desktop.jar`
+* Make the jar-file executable e.g. by `chmod +x provs-desktop.jar`

-* For server functionality (e.g. k3s) download the latest `provs-server.jar` from: https://gitlab.com/domaindrivenarchitecture/provs/-/releases
+#### Build the binaries

+Instead of downloading the binaries you can build them yourself

+* Clone this repository
+* In the repository's root folder execute: `./gradlew install`.
+This will install the binaries in `/usr/local/bin`

-### provs-desktop
+### Provision a desktop

+After having installed `provs-desktop.jar` (see prerequisites) execute:

 `provs-desktop.jar <type> <target> [<options>]`